Income-Based Repayment (IBR)

 How to Apply?

 Submit the Income-Driven Repayment Plan Request form online at , or contact your servicer.

 Example of a PGY-1 Resident in IBR (borrowed prior to 7/1/2014)*

 |(multiplied by)(3)||x .15%|

-(4) New borrowers on or after July 7, 2014, qualify for the “new” IBR plan, but the PAYE plan may lead to lower total repayment cost.
+*New borrowers on or after July 1, 2014, qualify for the “new” IBR plan, and payment is based on 10% of the borrower’s discretionary income.
+When evaluating repayment plans, the “new” IBR and the PAYE plan will have the same monthly payment; however, the PAYE plan may lead to lower total repayment cost.

 AAMC Financial Wellness